I come from Venezuela.

 As anyone who watches football will know, it’s not always the best players who achieve most, but it is always the best team.

-If you’re interested in learning more about how to begin (or continue) your journey toward a digital oilfield, download our ConnectedProduction: Bringing the Digital Oilfield to Life eBook.
+If you’re interested in learning more about how to begin or continue your journey toward a digital oilfield, contact Sensia, the JV Rockwell Automation created with Schlumberger in October 2019.